Selectively Skipping Replication of Binlog Events

 @@skip_replication are somewhat

-related, as they can both be used to prevent a change on the master from being
+related, as they can both be used to prevent a change on the primary from being

-replicated to the slave.
+replicated to the replica.
 The difference is that with

 changes are still written into the binlog, and replication of the events is

-only skipped on slaves that explicitly are configured to do so, with
+only skipped on replicas that explicitly are configured to do so, with

 --replicate-events-marked-for-skip different from